Michael9046/Michael9046.github.io/index.md

   - an interactive calendar and floating action button to add events.
   - simple UI design.

-  These events are saved to a SQLite database using local storage and are viewable when selecting the date they were scheduled.
+  These events are saved to a SQLite database using local storage and were only viewable when selecting the date they were scheduled.

-  My work on the following enhancements drew from early coding lessons from my Computer Science program, including basic Java syntax, database management and querying, and working with Android Studio.
+  My work on the following enhancements drew from early coding and database courses from my Computer Science program, including basic Java syntax, database management and querying, and working with Android Studio.
 While I did not address all security concerns within the application, I documented them to show my ability to think with a security mindset.  </p>

 <p>
 Below are links to my initial code review video before enhancements and brief narratives of each enhancement.

-A link to the Full Source Code is also available in my Repo under Mobile2App.
+A link to the original and enhanced Source Code is also available.
 </p>

 ---